 Transfer admission to Washington and Lee is highly competitive.
 Successful applicants generally have a very strong high school record and have earned college grades at the B (3.0) level or higher.

-March 1 for Fall Semester enrollment (September).
+May 1 for Fall Term enrollment (September).

 - A completed W&L Transfer Application.
 (W&L does not accept the Common Application for Transfer Admission.)